Top 7 Black Sand Beaches In The World

 1. Muriwai Black Sand Beach, New Zealand

 New Zealand’s stunning Muriwai Black Sand Beach is a 37-mile stretch of sparkling black sand.
 It’s a home to New Zealand’s largest colony of Gannet birds.
-The rich black color is due to a mixture of several volcanic materials like titanium, iron, etc. Black sand beaches are typically a result of an island’s explosive volcanic past.
+The rich black colour is due to a mixture of several volcanic materials like titanium, iron, etc. Black sand beaches are typically a result of an island’s explosive volcanic past.

 2. Punaluu Beach, Hawaii

 Punaluu beach is the most famous black sand beach located on the Big Island of Hawaii.
 It has even acquired the nickname ‘Black Sand Beach’.
 The beach is surrounded by black sand that was created by lava from volcanoes flowing into the ocean and then cooling.
 It is easily accessible and covers a wide area.
 It’s great for snorkeling, coastal hikes, swimming or a nice picnic.
 You can often find on the beach, the endangered Hawksbill and Green sea turtles basking in the sun.

 3. Kehena Beach, Hawaii

 This isn’t the place to take your family for vacation, especially if you have young children as it is said to be a nude beach, though this is illegal in Hawaii.
 This beach is sometimes called Dolphin Beach as you will find dolphins here.
 You can even swim with these dolphins.
 Mostly people go there to just sit in the sand and enjoy the weather.

 4. Black Sand Beach, Prince William Sound, Alaska